 The Graduate Program in Psychological and Brain Sciences is divided into three programmatic groups: Social and Affective Neuroscience; Cognitive and Computational Neuroscience; and Systems and Behavioral Neuroscience.
 Although most requirements are similar for the three groups, each group can set independent requirements beyond the minimum standards set by the Psychological and Brain Sciences Graduate Program.
-Regardless of the group in which the student completes his/her training, the student will receive his/her PhD in Psychology.
+Regardless of the group in which the student completes his/her training, the student will receive his/her PhD in Psychological and Brain Science.
 Students who complete additional requirements can opt to receive their PhD in Cognitive Neuroscience.
 For a list of specific faculty and their current research interests, please visit our people page.

 Social and Affective Neuroscience